Crime

 Stinchfield resigned prior to the meeting, leading the board to take no action.

 Stinchfield has been booked in the Tarrant County Jail, according to records.
 No details about his bond or hearing dates were available as of Tuesday.
+Stinchfield has been charged with assault against an elderly or disabled individual, according to the Azle Police Department.

-The school district said in a statement that Stinchfield was arrested on charges of assault of a disabled or elderly individual.
 Stinchfield is certified as a special education teacher, according to the Texas Education Agency.
 His most recent certification was granted in 2025 and expires in 2031, according to agency records.

 “Azle ISD does not tolerate conduct that jeopardizes student safety or dignity and remains committed to providing a safe and supportive learning environment for all students,” the district said in a statement.